rsms/ec2-webapp/WORKFLOW.md

 This is the recommended workflow as it is robust and every change you make is backed up (in your git repository) and can be reverted at any time.

-- Work in your own clone of the repository.
-This can be hosted anywhere, for instance on your computer or the EC2 instance itself.
+- Work in your own, local clone of the repository.
 - Do **not** edit the checked-out repository in `/var/myapp`
 - Use the `update` script to deploy changes (update the server)